clauszitzelsberger/LearningModels/README.md

 # Learning Models
 TH Rosenheim
-11/23/2022

-## Steps to launch the Jupyter Notebook
+11/30/2022

+This Jupyter Notebook is based on Harvards CS109 Data Science 2015 lecture "Learning Models": http://cs109.github.io/2015/pages/videos.html

+## Setup
-To set up your python environment to run the code in this repository, follow the instructions below.
+To set up your python environment and to run the code in this repository, follow the instructions below.

 1. Download Conda